rydje/clojure/exercises/concept/tracks-on-tracks-on-tracks/.docs/introduction.md

 # Introduction

-Lists in Clojure are ordered collections enclose in parentheses.
+Lists in Clojure are ordered collections enclosed in parentheses.

-Clojure lists can be created in one of two ways.
-The `list` function can create a list, or you can `quote` a literal list.

-If not quoted, Clojure would attempt to call the first element as a function:
+Clojure lists can be created with the `list` function, or you can `quote` a literal list.
+It needs to be quoted, otherwise Clojure would attempt to call the first element as a function:

 ```clojure
 (1 2 3)